Why is penis health important?

 If you have a problem with your penis, you can start with your primary care provider.
 Your provider may refer you to a specialist, such as a urologist.
 Urologists specialize in conditions that affect the urinary system and the reproductive system.
 Your penis is part of both of these body systems.

 What should I do if I have a problem with my penis?

 - Check your penis on a routine basis.
-(This check should include all of your sex organs such as your testicles and scrotum.)
+(This check should include all of your sex organs, such as your testicles and scrotum.)
 Check for anything that looks odd or wasn’t there the last time you checked.

 - Protect your penis during sports and other rough activities.
 Wear a protective cup if needed.

-When should I call my healthcare provider?
+When should I call my healthcare provider about penis health?